w3f/Grants-Program/applications/CryptoCheckout.md

 - At the initial release (the changelog available in the site) this project used the official js packages for each crypto currency to implement the basic operations like generating wallets, creating, signing & submitting transaction fellowing the official documentation for each crypto currency.
 Below are examples but not limited:
-    - For Polkadot, this project uses @polkadot/api lib: https://www.npmjs.com/package/@polkadot/api.
+    - For Polkadot, this project uses @polkadot/api package: https://www.npmjs.com/package/@polkadot/api fellowing this documentation: https://polkadot.js.org/docs/ui-keyring/start/install.
-    - For EVM cryptp currencies, this project uses the web3.js & ethers packages:
+    - urrencies, this project uses the web3.js & ethers packages:
     -

 ## Development Roadmap :nut_and_bolt: